JWST observes the assembly of a massive galaxy at z~4: Results

 Line-emitting region L3 is the closest component to the southern radio lobe, and shows high intensity and the broadest lines, as was previously demonstrated using 1D line fitting.
 Therefore, L3 likely corresponds to the location where the radio jet efficiently couples to the ISM, exciting it and introducing significant turbulence.
 The lack of clear continuum emission at this location suggests that there are no stars in this region, consistent with the interpretation of jet-gas interactions.
 The line emitting region L2 that appears closest to the northern lobe shows evidence of relatively minor turbulence (FWHM \,$\approx635$\,\kms) compared to L3, and has less than half the total \ha\ luminosity of L3.

 Besides the turbulent region near L3, there are no other distinct velocity features in the map.
 However, the Moment 1 map shows evidence for global rotation in the complex system, with the northern part significantly red-shifted and the southern part significantly blue-shifted compared to the velocity of the radio AGN.
 The large scale structure of this rotation rules out simple kinematics arising from a single galaxy.
+The north-west component (L1) in the system shows high line brightness as well as a disturbed velocity structure, which is co-spatial with a merging companion as seen previously in the continuum images.
 This structure is qualitatively similar to that observed by \citet{vanojik96}, who concluded that slowly rotating gas extending beyond the radio emission points to gas being accreted from the larger environment.
 Combined with the evidence for multiple distinct velocity components, the TGSSJ1530 complex appears to be in a state of interaction or merger.

 From this analysis it is clear that although there is some evidence for interactions between the gas and the radio jets, the relatively small physical extent of the radio jet compared to the full linear size of the system suggests that it is of influence only in the inner regions.
 Although we cannot completely rule out that there is more diffuse or aged radio emission extending further out that is being missed by our current VLBI observations, the large scale gas kinematics is likely dominated by the gravitational interactions between individual galaxies.
 In Section\,\ref{sec:massive} we use spectro-photometric modeling to calculate stellar masses and ages of the continuum components.
 This will indicate that there is a substantial number of massive galaxies involved in this merger.